You can make the best Peach Jam recipe using fresh (or frozen) peaches and it will keep in the freezer for up to one year.

 Instructions

-• Fill your glass or plastic containers, leaving ½ inch headspace.
+• Fill containers, leaving ½ inch headspace.
 Wipe rim of jars clean and cover with lids.
-Let stand at room temperature 24 hours.
-(This allows the jam time to set up, but feel free to enjoy one of the jars right away!)
+Let stand at room temperature for 24 hours before freezing.
+This allows the jam time to set up, but feel free to enjoy one of the jars right away.

 • Store jam in the refrigerator for up to 3 weeks or freeze for up to 1 year.